openstack-infra/system-config/doc/source/running-your-own.rst

 Stage 4 - Zuul
 ~~~~~~~~~~~~~~

-Zuul is the scheduler in the OpenStack CI system queuing and dispatching work
+Zuul is the scheduler in the OpenContrail CI system queuing and dispatching work
 across multiple CI engines (via gearman).
 With a working code review system we
 can now set up a scheduler.
 Once setup, new patches uploaded
 to gerrit should be picked up and have a zuul verification fail (with 'LOST'